Lashuk1729/Analysis_AB_Test/README.md

 ## What Software Do I Need?

-To complete this project, I'll require the following softwares:
+To complete this project, I will require the following softwares:

 - Python (Numpy, Pandas, Matplotlib, StatsModels, Scipy)
 - Jupyter Notebook